2100, Residence

 • Deduct one-third of the remaining earned income per employed household member.

-• Dependent child care or adult with disabilities care expenses shall be deducted from the total income when determining eligibility, if paying for the care is necessary for the employment of a member in the CIHCP household.
+• Dependent child care or adult with disabilities care expenses must be deducted from the total income when determining eligibility, if paying for the care is necessary for the employment of a member in the CIHCP household.
 This deduction is allowed even when the child or adult with disabilities is not included in the CIHCP household.
 Deduct the actual expenses up to:

-• $200 per month for each child under age 2;
+• $200 per month for each child under 2;

 • $175 per month for each adult with disabilities.